 Digital healthcare is transforming the pharmaceutical sector.
 Artificial intelligence, bioinformatics and digital platforms are already essential to everything from drug discovery to personalised medicines.
 With an understanding of both the heavily regulated pharmaceutical sector and the fast moving tech sector our team can support healthcare companies in deciding how and why they should protect and utilise their intellectual property.

 Our multi-disciplinary team has a wealth of experience in handling the IP challenges of the medical device and digital healthcare sectors.
 Working at the intersection of different technologies, regulations and patent law, we support multi-nationals to manage and defend their IP portfolio as well as helping smaller companies navigate the IP landscape and protect their innovations.

 Medical Devices & Digital Healthcare team

 - a developer of vials, pre-filled syringes and auto-injectors;

-Our clients include a UK orthotics manufacturer; a developer of vials, pre-filled syringes and autoinjectors; and a worldwide manufacturer and provider of medical technologies for the health care industry.
+- a worldwide manufacturer and provider of medical technologies for the health care industry;

 We advise on global protection strategies, taking into account the different approaches taken by patent offices around the world.
-For example, some countries allow patents that claim a method of treating the human body whereas others do not.
-We will therefore adjust the scope of the patent applications so as to achieve the maximum protection in the desired territories.
+From the patentability of software inventions to inventions relating to the treatment of diseases, the respective national laws can differ considerably.
+Our team understands these complexities and will adjust their strategy to achieve the maximum protection for clients in the desired territories.

-Medical devices exist at the intersection of a number of scientific disciplines.
-As a consequence, patent attorneys engaged in the drafting of patent applications for medical devices need to have an understanding of multiple disciplines such as biology, chemistry, materials, engineering, and electronics.
+Medical devices and digital healthcare are potentially “game changing” technologies existing at the intersection of a number of scientific disciplines.
+As a consequence, our patent attorneys engaged in this sector have an understanding of multiple disciplines including biology, chemistry, material science, engineering, software and electronics.